-Debbie is a member of SCBWI and the Writers' Loft.
+Debbie is a member of SCBWI, the Authors Guild, and the Writers' Loft.
 She received her MFA in Creative Writing from Lesley University in 2015.
 For Debbie's electronic press kit, click here.

 Debbie is a licensed independent clinical social worker in Massachusetts.
 Her experience includes work with children, adolescents, and adults in outpatient and inpatient settings.
-Currently, she is a staff clinician at Sameem Associates in Newton, specializing in addictions, and has a small private practice.
-She was a clinical supervisor at the North Charles Institute for the Addictions.
+From 2004 to 2022, Debbie was a staff clinician at Sameem Associates in Newton, specializing in addictions; she was a clinical supervisor at the North Charles Institute for the Addictions.

 Debbie is a lifelong choral singer who has performed with the New World Chorale, Tanglewood Festival Chorus, the Orpheus Singers, the Zamir Chorale of Boston, Chorus pro Musica, and the Master Singers, among many choral groups.
 She has had the pleasure of singing at Lincoln Center, the United Nations, Boston’s Symphony Hall, and on tour in Europe and Israel with Zamir.

-A Boston cast member of the comedy show “Mortified” since 2006, Debbie occasionally reads from her angst-ridden teenage diaries at Club Oberon in Cambridge, Mass.
-Originally from Rye, New York, Debbie lived in Munich, Germany, as a teenager and now lives outside of Boston.
+A regular Boston cast member of the comedy show “Mortified,” Debbie read from her angst-ridden teenage diaries at Club Oberon in Cambridge, Mass., and other venues, from 2006 to 2020.
+Originally from Rye, New York, Debbie lived in Munich, Germany, as a teenager and now lives outside of Boston